Logan-Core/Logan-Core.github.io/themes/hugo-theme-flat/content/projects/eternal_descent/_index.md

 {{< image_gallery images="./heretic_001.webp,./heretic_002.webp,./heretic_003.webp,heretic_004.webp" >}}

 The Heretic is a human-like creature held together by rough looking metal components.
-Hovers over the arena using a jetpack mounted when his legs would be.
+Hovers over the arena using a jetpack mounted where his legs would be.
 Both his guns have the same appearance as the players' and the Heretic's moveset will have similarities with what the player can do: (Different fire modes, sliceshots, etc)

 - Attack Patterns: